juju/docs/src/en/juju-gui-management.md

 service, you can also see a more in-depth list of units and their states, as well as further information about them such as their relations, whether they're exposed and other details.
-Using the drop-down menu to the right of your username at the top, can also use the GUI to create and switch between your various models.
+Using the drop-down menu to the right of your username at the top, you can also use the GUI to create and switch between your various models.

 ![](./media/gui_management-unit.png)